Magisk-Modules-Repo/GoogleDialerFramework/README.md

 Updates for Google Dialer (also called Google Phone) can also be installed through the Play Store by using this module.

 After version 4 it also features the "PIXEL_EXPERIENCE" feature for the device, in order to remove the "This device is unsupported and calls may not work correctly" message.
+Some people are apparently experiencing issues with Bluetooth audio which might be related to this.
+If this happens, please refer to issue #6: https://github.com/Magisk-Modules-Repo/GoogleDialerFramework/issues/6.

 ### Instructions
 * __Install__ the Google Dialer Framework Magisk Module